Whatever your age, it pays to think about how taxes fit into retirement planning

 If most of your money is tied up in your business, retirement can be a challenge.
 So if you haven’t already set up a tax-advantaged retirement plan, consider setting one up this year.
 If you might be subject to the NIIT, this may be particularly beneficial because retirement plan contributions can reduce your MAGI and thus help you reduce or avoid this 3.8% tax.
 Keep in mind that, if you have employees, they generally must be allowed to participate in the plan, provided they work enough hours and meet other qualification requirements.
 Here are a few options that may allow you to make large contributions:

 Profit-sharing plan.
 This is a defined contribution plan that allows discretionary employer contributions and flexibility in plan design.
-You can make deductible 2021 contributions as late as the due date of your 2021 income tax return, including extensions — provided your plan existed on Dec.
-31, 2021.
+You generally can make deductible 2021 contributions as late as the due date of your 2021 income tax return, including extensions.

 Defined benefit plan.
 This plan sets a future pension benefit and then actuarially calculates the contributions needed to attain that benefit.
 The maximum compensation for benefit purposes for 2021 is generally $230,000 (same as 2020) — or 100% of average earned income for the highest three consecutive years, if less.
 Because it’s actuarially driven, the contribution needed to attain the projected future annual benefit may exceed the maximum contributions allowed by other plans, depending on your age and the desired benefit.

-You can make deductible 2021 contributions until the due date of your 2021 income tax return, including extensions — provided your plan exists on Dec.
-31, 2021.
+You can make deductible 2021 contributions until the due date of your 2021 income tax return, including extensions.
 Warning: Employer contributions generally are required.